Personalized News Recommendation with Context Trees: Evaluation and Comparison

 \subsection{Comparison}

-The best way to implement a recommender system depends upon the system designer's goals, or the user's preferences.
-For news recommendation in particular, we are facing a trade-off between novelty and accuracy.
-We formalise the preferences of the designer with respect to this trade-off, via the following utility function:

-where $\omega$ specifies how the trade-off between accuracy and novelty is made, $D$ is the dataset (24H or TDG) and $A$ is an assignment of parameters.
-For CT systems, the parameters are the number of popular $|\mathcal{P}|$ and fresh $|\mathcal{F}|$ items, whether the probabilities are computed via a Bayesian update or not, the mixture of experts (standard and (popularity and/or freshness)).
+In practice, we may be interested in some particular mix of accuracy and novelty.
+We formalize this by defining a utility function: $U(\omega | D, A) = \omega * s@5 + (1 - \omega) * novelty$, where $\omega$ specifies the trade-off between accuracy and novelty, $D$ is the dataset (24H or TDG) and $A$ is an assignment of parameters.
+For CT systems, the parameters are the number of popular $|\mathcal{P}|$ and fresh $|\mathcal{F}|$ items, whether the probabilities are computed via a Bayesian update or not, the mixture of experts (standard, popularity and/or freshness).
+It might be the case that different parameters are optimal for different utilities.
+The same holds for the parameters of the other methods we compare against.

-We can now simulate the process of a designer who is going to tune the recommender system on a small dataset (24H), before deploying the recommender online (on the TDG dataset).
-For any given value of $\omega$, we find the best parameters for the 24H dataset, and then measure the performance on the other dataset.
-This gives the expected performance curve \cite{Bengio2005}, which provides us an unbiased evaluation of all systems' performance.
+To perform the comparison, we simulate the process of a designer who is going to tune each system on a small dataset (24H), before deploying the recommender online (on the TDG dataset).
+For any value of $\omega$, we find the best parameters for the 24H dataset, and then measure the performance on the other dataset.
+This gives the Expected Performance Curve (EPC) \cite{Bengio2005}, which provides an unbiased evaluation of the performance obtained by different methods.

-Figure \ref{fig:EPC} illustrates the expected performance curves for both 24H and TDG datasets, The first curve in Figure~\ref{fig:EPC_24h} shows the optimal utility $U(\omega | D, A^*(\omega, D))$ with $A^*(\omega, D) = \arg\max_A U(\omega | D, A)$ for $D = \text{24H}$ dataset.
+Figure~\ref{fig:EPC} illustrates the EPCs for 24H and TDG datasets.
+Fig.~\ref{fig:EPC_24h} shows the optimal utility $U(\omega | D, A^*(\omega, D))$ with $A^*(\omega, D) = \arg\max_A U(\omega | D, A)$ for $D = \text{24H}$ dataset.
 Figure~\ref{fig:EPC_tdg} shows the corresponding utility $U(\omega | D', A^*(\omega, D))$ achieved on the test dataset $D' = \text{TDG}$ using the parameters found for the tuning dataset.
-It is clear that all methods are robust enough that their curves are the same for both datasets even though the parameters are tuned only on the smallest one.
-No matter how the trade-off $\omega$ is selected, the pure content-based method is worse than all of the other approaches.
-This shows that the topic alone does not identify which article an individual will read.
+First, we observe that all methods are robust in that they have similar performance in the testing dataset.
+Second, we observe that the purely content-based method (CVMM) performs poorly both with respect to novelty and accuracy.
+The hybrid approach (HVMM) is significantly better.
+Third, the approaches that disregard the content (VMM and Z) perform similarly in terms of accuracy, but only the VMM has a reasonable novelty.
+Finally, the $k$-d tree approach ($k$CT) has a much higher novelty than anything else.
+Thus, if one were to select a method based on performance on the tuning set, one should choose $k$CT for smaller values of $\omega$ and VMM for larger values.